 How are the lessons?

 Most schools offer a balanced program that will train you in all four language skills: reading, listening, writing and speaking.
 A typical lesson can start with pronunciation exercises, then focus on learning a few kanji, grammar and vocabulary.
-Optional classes include JLPT (Japanese Language Proficiency Test) preparation, Japanese for business, culture related lessons.
+Optional classes include for example JLPT (Japanese Language Proficiency Test) preparation, Japanese for business, culture related lessons.

 How long will it take me to get to an advanced level?

-If you start from zero it will take you about 2 years of full-time studies.
+If you start from zero it will likely take you about 2 years of full-time studies.
 After that, you should be able to pass the N2 level of JLPT.
 Of course, this is very subjective and your efforts and consistency can make all the difference.

 How long can I study in Japan?

 The student visa you get from language schools allows you to stay in Japan for up to 2 years.
-If you enrol at a university you can extend it for 4 more years.
+If you later enrol at a university you can extend it for 4 more years.

 Some schools offer the opportunity to study for 3 months on a tourist visa, and you might also be able to attend lessons for a month in the summer.
 Please check with the schools if they offer short courses.